Emergency Dentistry Torrance

 Every Dental Emergency is Different

 As convenient as it would be to have a single amount for treating dental emergencies, we believe in addressing each case with a customized approach.
 After all, patients coming in with the same problem may need differing treatments.
 Unfortunately, we won’t be able to give you an idea of the cost associated with treatment until we’ve had the chance to examine your mouth and diagnose the cause of the problem.
 Once we’ve done this, we can talk to you about possible solutions and their estimated costs.
-Some possible treatments include root canals, tooth extractions, dental crowns, nightguards or mouthguards.
+Some possible treatments include root canals, tooth extractions, dental crowns, nightguards, or mouthguards.

 Does Dental Insurance Cover Dental Emergencies?

 It depends on your policy.
-Typically, one emergency visit per year is fully covered, but even if you must pay out-of-pocket for your visit, the diagnosis costs a relatively low amount.
+Typically, one emergency visit per year is fully covered, but even if you must pay out-of-pocket for your visit, the diagnosis cost is a relatively low amount.
 The treatment itself is usually partially covered.
 For example, most dental insurances cover about half of the cost of a dental crown.
 Before we start any treatment, we will look through your plan and find ways we can save you money on your emergency care.

-If needed, we can explain your benefits so you know exactly how much you’ll be expected to pay out-of-pocket.
+If needed, we can explain your benefits, so you know exactly how much you’ll be expected to pay out-of-pocket.

 Other Options for Making Dental Emergencies More Affordable